certtools/intelmq-tutorial/lesson-3.md

 ## RabbitMQ

 RabbitMQ can be used as Messaging Queue instead of Redis.
-How this switch can be made can be found in the [User-Guide](https://intelmq.readthedocs.io/en/latest/guides/User-Guide.html#amqp-beta)
+How this switch can be made can be found in the [Configuration and Management Chapter of the User guide](https://intelmq.readthedocs.io/en/maintenance/user/configuration-management.html#amqp-beta)

 First start the RabbitMQ server:
 ```bash